sixfiveinc/fathom-analytics-conversions/README.txt

 = Requirements =

-For this to work you will need either:

-1. You need a paid Fathom Analytics account [$10 off your first month with our referral code](https://usefathom.com/ref/LBSJIU) - by using this you will support our development efforts and keep this plugin free.
+For this to work you will need a paid [Fathom Analytics account](https://usefathom.com/ref/LBSJIU) (get $10 off your first month with this link)
-1. Sign up for a [7 day free trial today](https://app.usefathom.com/register).
-Both options are $14/month thereafter on the basic plan.

 And a supported WordPress plugin listed below installed and active.